jsincorporated/authentication-api/README.md

 `PATCH` /update

 Allows users to update their own information, including first and last names, password, email address, designation and company.

+`DELETE` /delete

+Allows users to delete their own account.